Combinatorics of combinatorial topology: Suprema, atoms and simplices

-\begin{definition}[Flag complex] A {\it flag complex} is a simplicial complex $K$ such that every subcomplex of $K$ that is isomorphic to the boundary of a simplex of dimension $>1$ is the boundary of some simplex of $K$.
-Obviously, every full subcomplex of a flag complex is a flag complex. \end{definition}
+A {\it flag complex} is a simplicial complex $K$ such that every subcomplex of $K$ that is isomorphic to the boundary of a simplex of dimension $>1$ is the boundary of some simplex of $K$.
+Obviously, every full subcomplex of a flag complex is a flag complex.

 It is easy to see that the barycentric subdivision of every cone precomplex is a flag complex; and that if $Q$ is embedded in $P$, then $Q^\flat$ is a full subcomplex of $P^\flat$.
 Using these facts, it is easy to prove